metacreek/springboard/CAPSTONE.md

 Stop words were also removed from the content, as it seemed to help with the final model.

 In recent years, new models have been developed to greatly improve the abilities to perform natural language processing (NLP).
-One of these models, known as BERT, was released by Google in 2018.
+One of these models, known as [BERT](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html), was released by Google in 2018.
 BERT stands for Bidirectional Encoder Representations from Transformers.
 In general, NLP techniques require turning words into numbers that can used inside a neural network.
 Many models attempt to predict what the next word will be based on the preceding words.
 BERT attempts to predict the word based on the words before **and after** a given word, which is why it is called bidirectional.
-The BERT model was trained on a large amount of text.

 What makes BERT so powerful is that even though it was trained on a large quantity of general purpose text, we can fine-tune it to use it on a particular use case.
 For my capstone, I add a trainable layer at the end of the BERT model.
 This additional layer is used to train against the news articles I collected, and it is set up to predict the source of the news articles based on the body text.
 This makes the computational effort to achieve this task much less than it would be if we started from scratch.
+The general purpose nature of the BERT model means it can be used for other NLP problems like topic modeling or sentiment analysis by applying a different fine-tuning layer with training.

 The BERT model contains a tokenizer which converts words into numbers based on a complex set of rules.
 This tokenizer is used in my wrangling code to convert the text for the news articles into numbers.
-Note that only the first 256 tokens for a news story is used in the analysis.
+Note that only the first 256 tokens for a news article is used in the modeling.

 The tokenized data is fed into my model, which contains the BERT model, plus an extra layer for fine tuning for my data set.
 There are many different versions of the BERT model with various sizes available for particular use cases.
 I made use of the BERT-Base model, which consists of a 12 hidden layers with 768 nodes.
 To this, I added a dropout layer with dropout rate set to 20 percent.
 The dropout layer zeros out the results from randomly selected nodes.
 This is done to add some randomness to the model so that it will generalize better to data it has never seen.
-Without this, the model may tend to become overly fitted to the data used in training.
+Without this, the model could become overly fitted to the data used in training, causing it to perform worse on data it has never seen.
 The dropout layer connects to a dense layer with 1024 nodes.
 This layer is where the the fine-tuning is captured during training; the BERT layers are frozen and are not adjusted as part of training.
 This makes the training much faster than trying to train the entire model.
 This layer is then connected to a "softmax" output layer that has nodes corresponding to the websites used in training.
 The softmax layer causes the sum of the outputs of all nodes to equal 1.
-This lets us treat each node output as the percentage likelihood that a given news story came from the corresponding website.
+This lets us treat each node output as the percentage likelihood that a given news article came from the corresponding website.

 ## Deployment